 Currently, Teaching Assistants are nominated by Elon 101 Faculty based on a number of different credentials.

-Should you wish to become an Elon 101 Teaching Assistant, please contact Elon 101 Fellow, Maggie Sheridan (contact info below), to request an application.
+Should you wish to become an Elon 101 Teaching Assistant, please contact Elon 101 Fellow, Audra Pretty (contact info below), to request an application.

 • Uphold the Elon Honor Code at all times